Getting Back into Exercise After a Break (Step by Step)

 The next step of your journey back to fitness is building up your motivation to help you find a reason to keep on training.
 It may even be the same as it was before you took the break, but now with a fresh attitude and some extra guidance, you can give yourself a fighting chance to stick at it and make fitness a healthy and enjoyable part of your life.

-Even if you’re not sure where to start, doing some research as to what might have gone wrong can be useful, as well as finding what works best to reach the goals you’re looking for, and finding ideas to keep things fresh.
+Even if you’re not sure where to start, doing some research as to what might have gone wrong can be useful.
+Looking at advice like our weight loss plateau busters or why your training slows is a good place to start.
+That's as well as finding what works best to reach the goals you’re looking for, and finding ideas to keep things fresh.

-Muscle memory means that even if you haven’t trained in a long time, the extra cells that you did produce when you were training are still there in your body, just waiting to be needed again and giving you much faster progress than you would have seen the first time you were training, no matter if it was for strength training or for cardio.
+Muscle memory means that even if you haven’t trained in a long time, the extra cells that you did produce when you were training are still there in your body.
+They're actually just waiting to be needed again.
+That gives you much faster progress than you would have seen the first time you were training, no matter if it was for strength training or for cardio.

 This applies to cardio too.
-Although your legs or arms may still be fairly toned, your stamina has likely gone downhill and you won’t be able to perform as strongly as you were doing.
-This can be really demotivating, so don’t push yourself too hard and make sure you’re just doing the best you can be, in the shape you are in when you do decide to get back into things.
+No matter what shape you are in or where you left off, even if you don't see many physical differences, your stamina has likely gone downhill and you won’t be able to perform as strongly as you were doing.
+Don’t push yourself too hard, and make sure you’re doing the best you can be, in the shape you are in when you do decide to get back into things.
+It's not a race, and your health comes first.

 Finally, one of the most important things for you to consider when you’re getting back into your training is to plan ahead.
 Getting used to putting time aside for your fitness can be really challenging after a long time off as you often have other things that will be filling up your time.